North Ayrshire Council Complaints Procedure

 - in writing to the Customer Services Corporate Complaint Team, Bridgegate House, Irvine, KA12 8BD

-We have a two-stage complaints procedure.
+We have a 2 stage complaints procedure.
 We will always try to deal with your complaint quickly, but if it is clear that the matter will need a detailed investigation, we will tell you and keep you updated on our progress.

 We will always try to resolve your complaint quickly, within five working days if we can.